Ravenbrook/mps/procedure/review.rst

 - any problems encountered

-_`.check.metrics.github`: You can record your metrics in a GitHub `pull request review`_.
+_`.check.metrics.github`: You MAY record your metrics in a GitHub `pull request review`_.

 #.
 Open the "Files changed" tab of the pull request.